ekino/veggies/README.md

 In a snapshot file, snapshot name follow the pattern:
 SNAPSHOT_NAME NUMBER_OF_TIME_THIS_NAME_WAS_ENCOUNTERED_IN_CURRENT_FILE.NUMBER_OF_TIME_WE_HAD_A_SNAPSHOT_IN_THIS_SCENARIO.
-For example, this would give: Scnenario 1 1.1
+For example, this would give: Scenario 1 1.1

-If a snapshot doesn't exists, it will be created the first time.
+If a snapshot doesn't exist, it will be created the first time.

 To update snapshot use the cucumber command line option '-u'.
 If you narrowed the tests with tags, only the snapshots related to the tagged scenarios will be updated.

 In case you need to remove unused snapshots, you can use the option `--cleanSnapshots`.
 :warning: You shouldn't use this option with tags.
 It may result in used snapshots removed.
-:information_source: Snapshot files related to feature files with no snapshots anymore won't get removed.
+:information_source: Snapshot files related to feature files with no snapshots won't get removed.
 You need to do it manually.

 Sometimes, it could be useful to prevent the creation of snapshots, for instance in a CI environment.
 To do this, you can use the `--preventSnapshotsCreation` flag.
 An error will be thrown if the snapshot is missing and this option is present.